google/santa-tracker-web/README.md

 To add a new scene, you'll need to update some locations.

 1. The [`scenes.js`](scenes.js) file is the master definition for all scenes.
-   It contains details about its colors, category, strings etc.
+   It contains details about each scene's colors, rotation, category, strings etc.
 2. Every scene should have associated PNG assets.
    * `images/scenes/sceneName_2x.png` (950x564) and `sceneName_1x.png` (475x282)
    * `images/scenes/sceneName_og.png` (1333x1000)